vasilsaroka/NanographenesBuilder/README.md

 <img src="https://github.com/vasilsaroka/NanographenesBuilder/blob/main/Demo/WelcomeScreen.png" alt="Welcome_screen" width="400"/>
 </p>

-The basic use and idea behind are explained in details in [this LinkedIn article](https://www.linkedin.com/pulse/computational-essay-topological-frustration-graph-theory-vasil-saroka-epcvf/) and [Wolfram Community post](https://community.wolfram.com/groups/-/m/t/3737934).
-The quick start is demonstrated here
+The basic use and idea behind are explained in details in the LinkedIn article [A computational essay on topological frustration and graph theory](https://www.linkedin.com/pulse/computational-essay-topological-frustration-graph-theory-vasil-saroka-epcvf/) and [Wolfram Community post](https://community.wolfram.com/groups/-/m/t/3737934).
+The latter contains the built-in GUI in the relevant section "Wolfram Language app".
+A quick start is
 <p align="center">
 <img src="https://github.com/vasilsaroka/NanographenesBuilder/blob/main/Demo/NanographenesBuilder5g.gif" alt="Basic_use" width="400"/>
 </p>

 ## WLJS Notebooks
-   Thanks to [@JerryI](https://github.com/JerryI/) we have also a [WLJS version](https://wljs.io/) of GUI, which is slightly faster and dynamically more agile.
+   Thanks to [@JerryI](https://github.com/JerryI/) we have also a [WLJS version](https://wljs.io/) of the GUI, which is slightly faster and dynamically more agile.
 It has also such nice features as zooming of the basic canvas.

    ### WLJS Notebook Demo
-   Here is the demo produced half-way through WLJS version development:
+   The demo produced half-way through WLJS version development by [@JerryI](https://github.com/JerryI/):
    <p align="center">
    <img src="https://github.com/vasilsaroka/NanographenesBuilder/blob/main/Demo/WLJS_promo.gif" alt="WLJS_promo" width="800"/>
    </p>